draschke/my-SAP-exercises-with-VSCode/docs/config/Blogs-SAP-Com/Add-a-piechart-into-the-openui5-sample-app.md

       content: PieChart OpenUI5 Sample App, PieChart OpenUI5 App, VS Code Dev Container
 ---

-# Add a PieChart into the OpenUI5 Sample App
+# Add a Custom Control PieChart into the OpenUI5 Sample App

 - Use this [.devcontainer](https://github.com/draschke/add-a-piechart-into-the-openui5-sample-app/tree/main/.devcontainer) and ***no additional installations*** are necessary for this exercise!